FirmwareHandoff/firmware_handoff/source/introduction.rst

 * Secure Platform Firmware

   * Firmware stage that is executed in a privileged level.
-It is responsible for loading additional firmware images and optionally performing platform configurations.
-The stage can be subdivided into other sub-stages.
-The stage terminates with the transition to the OS Bootloader.
+It may be responsible for loading additional firmware images and may perform platform configurations.
+The stage may be subdivided into other sub-stages.
+The stage should terminate with the transition to the OS Bootloader.

 * OS Bootloader

   * The firmware stage that executes before the OS.
-It is responsible for configuring the platform, loading and transferring the execution to the OS.
-This stage can be composed of several sub-stages.
+It should be responsible for configuring the platform, loading and transferring the execution to the OS.
+This stage may be composed of several sub-stages.

-Any stage in the AP boot procedure can produce information which is consumed by a later stage.
+Any stage in the AP boot procedure may produce information which is consumed by a later stage.
 This specification defines the concept of *Transfer List* [#BlobList]_ (TL -- :numref:`sec_tl`).
 A firmware stage can append information to the TL.